Jakovasaurs

 "Jakovasaurs" is the fourth episode of the third season of the American animated television series South Park, and the 35th episode of the series overall.
-It parodies the Star Wars character Jar Jar Binks from The Phantom Menace, which had been released four weeks before the episode aired, and it expresses how "betrayed" Parker and Stone felt as Star Wars fans, by how "stupid" the character was.
+It parodies the Star Wars character Jar Jar Binks from The Phantom Menace, which had been released four weeks before the episode aired, and it expresses how "betrayed" Parker and Stone felt as Star Wars fans by how "stupid" the character was.
 The episode originally aired on Comedy Central on June 16, 1999.

 In the episode, Stan, Kyle, Cartman, and Kenny go camping in the woods.
 Cartman discovers a species that was thought to be extinct.
 This species is very annoying, and everyone in town, except Cartman, wants to get rid of them.

+The episode was written by series creator Trey Parker & Matt Stone and David Goodman and directed by Stone in his last directorial work for an episode until "Cupid Ye" aired in 2023.

 Plot

 While the four boys are camping at Stark's Pond they hear something in the woods.
 They seek help from Stan's uncle Jimbo and his war buddy Ned, who has lost his electrolarynx.
 Using a trap they discover an unusual creature that resembles a humanoid duck which turns out to be extremely annoying to everyone in town with the exception of Cartman, who is enchanted by its antics.

 The town has a meeting to decide what is to be done about the creature when representatives from the Department of Interior (DOI) show up and inform the townspeople that it is a near-extinct "Jakovasaur", which they intend to use to repopulate the species.
 The townspeople name the creature "Hope" despite its name actually being "Joon-Joon".

-Another Jakovasaur, which speaks English and is named "Jakov" makes itself known by seeking out Cartman and telling him he's looking for his wife Joon-Joon.
+Another Jakovasaur, which speaks English and is named "Jakov", makes itself known by seeking out Cartman and telling him he's looking for his wife Joon-Joon.
 Cartman, Kyle and Stan take Jakov to his wife in the barn where she is being held, but the townspeople hear them.
-Meanwhile, Jimbo brings Ned another voicebox, however he buys the wrong model and Ned is now forced to speak with an Irish accent.
+Meanwhile, Jimbo brings Ned another voicebox; however, he buys the wrong model and Ned is now forced to speak with an Irish accent.

 It is decided that the Jakovasaurs are to be given their own home in the hope that they will breed.
 However, problems arise when it is determined that both Jakov and Joon-Joon lack any genitalia.
 Dr. Mephisto instead artificially inseminates Joon-Joon, and after a gestation period of only four days, Joon-Joon gives birth to an entire litter of baby Jakovasaurs.
 It is quickly determined that the Jakovasaurs are a major disruption to everyday life for the people of South Park.
 The DOI reps sent to help repopulate the Jakovasaur species decide to abandon their duties because of how annoying the Jakovasaurs are.
 They make Cartman an official "Department of Interior Person", telling him he has authority and people must respect it.
+Emboldened by having "authoritah", Cartman becomes adamant in protecting the Jakovasaurs.